-When the robots steal our jobs, we will have to have money coming in from somewhere to house and feed ourselves.
+When the robots steal our jobs, we will need money coming in from somewhere to house and feed ourselves.
 One way to do that is through universal basic income.
-Today we look at the pros and cons of universal basic income and see how free money will effect out future.
+Today we look at the pros and cons of universal basic income and see how free money will affect our future.

 What is Universal Basic Income?

 The free money is not intended to make people rich, merely to meet basic needs and bring all citizens above the poverty line.
-The amount usually quoted to do that in the US is $1,000 per month.
+The amount usually quoted to do that in the United States is $1,000 per month.

 UBI is nothing new, not even in the US.
-Alaska has a UBI program and has for decades.
+Alaska has had a UBI program for decades (known as the Permanent Fund).
 Alaskan residents receive about $2,000 per year, and the money comes from oil revenue.

-We all know what it means to vote with your dollar.
+We all know what it means to vote with your dollars.
 But what does it have to do with UBI?
 The vote is not an accurate one if not everyone gets a vote.
-Those without dollars don’t get a vote, but that doesn’t mean they don’t have an opinion on the election, just that they don’t get a vote.
+Those without dollars don’t get a vote, but that doesn’t mean they don’t have an opinion on the election.

 Universal basic income would ensure that everyone had at least a dollar so everyone would get a vote.